SwissDataScienceCenter/renku/docs/README.md

 cached and built static files when significant changes are made but they do not show up on the development server.

+## Updating documentation

+All the relevant files are in the `docs/docs` folder.
+You can add new pages or folders there to modify or add to the documentation.

 ## Build

 ```bash